 - Workshop facilitation

-I've worked with numerous brands since starting to design & build stuff for the web in 1998.
+I've worked with numerous brands since starting to design and build stuff for the web in 1998.
 Some of them (in alphabetical order) are listed below.

 - Aberdeen Airport